-Himmler, with his unthreatening demeanor and unending desire to advance Hitler and Naziism, was the perfect man - a basically harmless cipher personally and with no personal ambitions beyond making Hitler stronger; and remember the 1923 connection - to lead the entire police apparatus of the state.
-It was a job that had cost the swaggering Röhm his life, because Röhm erroneously believed himself to be powerful in his own right as the leader of millions of soldiers rather than simply being Hitler's minion.
+Himmler, with his unthreatening demeanor and unending desire to advance Hitler and the NSDAP, was the perfect minion - a basically harmless cipher personally and with no personal ambitions beyond making Hitler stronger.
+Plus, with the 1923 Putsch connection, he was within Hitler's zone of trust and thust the perfect man to lead the entire police apparatus of the state.
+It was a job that had cost the swaggering Röhm his life because Röhm erroneously believed himself to be powerful in his own right as the leader of millions of soldiers rather than simply being Hitler's minion.

 Himmler, however, had no pretensions, knew that he owed everything to Hitler, and certainly was no Röhm.
 Hitler had nothing to fear from Himmler, at least so long as Hitler remained in charge and things continued going well.
 And things were going very well, especially after martial law was imposed after the Reichstag Fire of 27 February 1933, so Hitler wasn't going anywhere.
 In any event, Röhm got too big for his SA britches and was executed in the Night of the Long Knives of 30 June 1934.
 Himmler's SS was deeply involved in this operation ("Operation Hummingbird").
 This cleared a path for Himmler to gain more control, with the SS's competitor for manpower the SA itself swiftly losing significance.